Putcho1994/UFox/docs/discadelta-algorithm.md

 ## Important Notes
 - Cascade is sequential: segment order affects final distribution.
 - All remainders reach exactly 0 due to subtraction.
+- Negative ratios or bases are clamped to 0.

 ## Code Sample (C++23)
 Below is the implementation of the **Underflow Handling** scenario, ensuring the total distance exactly matches the root.